canonical/snapd/docs/package-names.md

 ## Open questions
- * Due to developer namespaces not being specified in the manifest files, sideloading multiple lanes for the same app may be impossible or convoluted
+ * Due to developer namespaces not being specified in the manifest files, sideloading multiple lanes for the same app will be convoluted
- * must finalize what the APP_ID is going to be (composed? no devname? etc)
+ * Must finalize what the `APP_ID` is going to be (composed? no devname? etc)
  * How do we avoid clashes with installed packages in core and snaps installed from the store?  (ie., someone uploads a snap named "ls")